- ICH GCP

 Active uncontrolled infection.
 Note: Examples of controlled infections:

 - Bacterial infection may be still requiring antibiotics at the time of enrollment, but clinical signs and symptoms of the infection should be improving.
-If the subject had bloodstream infection, negative blood cultures off antibiotics must be documented prior to initiating DR-18 treatment.
+If the participant had bloodstream infection, negative blood cultures off antibiotics must be documented prior to initiating DR-18 treatment.
 For urinary tract infection, a repeat urine culture must be sterile prior to initiating DR-18.
 Radiographic improvement of bacterial pneumonia may lag behind clinical improvement so is not mandatory prior to DR-18 initiation

 - Fungal infection may be still requiring antifungal medication at the time of enrollment, but evidence of clinical response to antifungal medication (such as regression of lesions on chest CT) must be available at the time of enrollment